Development of a versatile, accurate AI prediction technique even with a small number of experiments

-Category: Environment Hits: 0Researchers have used the chemical materials open platform framework to develop an AI technique capable of increasing the accuracy of machine learning-based predictions of material properties (e.g., strength, brittleness) through efficient use of material structural data obtained from only a small number of experiments.
+Category: Environment Hits: 5Researchers have used the chemical materials open platform framework to develop an AI technique capable of increasing the accuracy of machine learning-based predictions of material properties (e.g., strength, brittleness) through efficient use of material structural data obtained from only a small number of experiments.
 This technique may expedite the development of various materials, including polymers.

 Read more https://www.sciencedaily.com/releases/2021/12/211210103137.htm